navdiir/LEDExample/README.md

 ## Edit

-This example used an Arduino with Johnny-five library.
+This example is made with Arduino and used the Johnny-five library for NodeJS.
 You should edit these lines:

 ```
 8.   const seedLed = ''